By COGwriter

 Simeon, the Roman officer in charge of killing him, returned in 684 as a convert, because of Constantine of Mananali's example and teachings.

-While some claim that the Paulicians at that time used the Gospels and epistles of Paul as scripture and rejected the rest, it is more "probable that they did not possess" all of the rest of the Bible per Andrew Miller's church history (Miller A. Short papers on Church history.
+While some claim that the Paulicians at that time used the Gospels and epistles of Paul as scripture and rejected the rest, it could be more "probable that they did not possess" all of the rest of the Bible per Andrew Miller's church history (Miller A. Short papers on Church history.
 Oxford University, 1874, Digitized Aug 29, 2006, p.
 552).
 However, it is likely that some had the rest, but that there were fewer copies available to many of them.

 The Bogomils ...
 They believed their own ministers were the true spiritual successors of the apostles.
 (Blackwell D. A HANDBOOK OF CHURCH HISTORY.
 A Thesis Presented to the Faculty of the Ambassador College Graduate School of Theology, April 1973)